-- The Lexicon Sub-Committee: The committee is chaired by a representative from CISA and the Office of Planning, Policy and Program Support.
+The Lexicon Sub-Committee: The committee is chaired by a representative from CISA and the Office of Planning, Policy and Program Support.
 Participants include a manager or staff designee from each CFSA administration.
 Over the past year the committee has created an inventory of data points for all manual databases.
 CISA security contractors reviewed manual databases across the Agency to determine whether security controls have been deployed or implemented, whether risks have been mitigated and whether the residual risks to the system and overall risks to the Agency are of an acceptable level to maintain the privacy of CFSA clients.
-CISA security contractors have also met with the holders of the manual databases to determine which data elements are needed and can be migrated into CCWIS. - The Strategy and Metrics Sub-Committee: This committee is chaired by a representative from OPPPS.
+CISA security contractors have also met with the holders of the manual databases to determine which data elements are needed and can be migrated into CCWIS.

 Participants include a manager or staff designee from each CFSA administration.
 This year the committee discovered that there were discrepancies between the placement data in FACES.NET and the placement data maintained manually by program areas.
 Inaccurate and incomplete data has major implications for bed availability, placement eligibility, subsidy payments, program funding and more.
 Given the importance of accurate placement and provider data to the Agency's practice, the Strategy & Metrics Subcommittee focused its data quality efforts on placement and provider data.
 The committee also reached out to other jurisdictions to determine best practices for identifying resource parent preferences.
 In addition, committee members participated in a placement lean process (as mentioned above) and developed a strategy for ensuring that placement data is entered as accurately and timely as possible.